deepali-04/Case-Study/README.md

 test_no_winner: Tests a scenario where no one wins after all spots are filled.

+## GitHub Actions Workflow
+To ensure code quality and streamline development, this project utilizes GitHub Actions for Continuous Integration (CI).
+The workflow is defined in the .github/workflows/python-application.yml file and performs the following steps:

+### Workflow Triggers
+Push: The workflow triggers on pushes to the main branch.

+Pull Request: It also runs on pull requests targeting the main branch.

+### Workflow Details
+Permissions: The workflow has read access to the repository contents.

+### Jobs

+Build: Runs on the latest Ubuntu environment.

+Checkout: Checks out the code from the repository.

+Setup Python: Configures Python 3.10.

+Install Dependencies: Upgrades pip, installs flake8 for linting and pytest for testing, and installs additional dependencies from requirements.txt if present.

+Linting: Runs flake8 to check for code issues, reporting errors and treating non-critical issues as warnings.

+Testing: Executes tests using pytest and displays results in verbose mode.

+This CI setup helps maintain code quality and reliability by automatically checking for issues and running tests on every code change.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first